Ex-ante Evaluation of a Policy's Effect on Productivity: The Substitution and Scale Effects of Carbon Taxation on Power Plant Productivity

 36 Pages Posted: 22 Aug 2018 Last revised: 7 Jun 2019

 Date Written: June 4, 2019

-Carbon taxes increase the price of burning fossil fuels to produce electricity, potentially encouraging power plants to be more fuel efficient.
-I study how carbon taxes affect power plant productivity in the United States.
-Theory is ambiguous because carbon taxes both increase the cost of electricity production generally, encouraging power plants to be smaller, reducing the incentive to be more productive in a broad class of economic models, and increase the price of fuel, encouraging plants to be more productive.
-I find carbon taxation reduces fuel productivity and quantify by how much at various proposed carbon taxes.
+I develop a general framework for ex-ante analysis of a policy's effect on productivity.
+I use it to study the effect of carbon taxation on power plant productivity in the United States.
+Carbon taxes increase the price of burning fossil fuels, potentially encouraging power plants to be more fuel efficient.
+Whether carbon taxes do so is ambiguous because carbon taxes also increase the overall cost of electricity production, encouraging power plants to reduce output which reduces the plant's incentive to take costly actions to be more productive.
+I find carbon taxation reduces fuel productivity at commonly-proposed carbon taxes.